justeattakeaway/fozzie-components/packages/f-metadata/README.md

 ## Migration to v2

-Version 2 exposes the appboy instance as opposed to content cards as part of the refresh callback, this makes it easier to access properties on the instance such as unreadCardCount and is a step closer to an isomorphic solution.
+Version 2 exposes the appboy instance as opposed to content cards as part of the refresh callback, this makes it easier to access properties on the instance such as `getUnviewedCardCount` and is a step closer to an isomorphic solution.

 ### Accessing Cards